tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Note: While some post-handshake messages follow a request/response pattern, this does not necessarily imply receipt.
-For example, a KeyUpdate sent in response to a KeyUpdate with request_update set to 'update_requested' does not implicitly acknowledge the earlier KeyUpdate message because the two KeyUpdate messages might have crossed in flight.
+For example, a KeyUpdate sent in response to a KeyUpdate with request_update set to "update_requested" does not implicitly acknowledge the earlier KeyUpdate message because the two KeyUpdate messages might have crossed in flight.

-ACKs MUST NOT be sent for other records of any content type other than handshake or for records which cannot be unprotected.
+ACKs MUST NOT be sent for records of any content type other than handshake or for records which cannot be unprotected.

 Note that in some cases it may be necessary to send an ACK which